hadilbouasker/NS-3-Kubernetes-pod/README.md

 # About cttc-nr-mimo-demo-vbr-auto-ue.cc

-This script is based on the CTTC NS-3 MIMO demo and provides a structured way to set up MIMO simulations using the 3GPP channel model from TR 38.900.
-The example consists of a single gNB and multiple UEs, adjusting parameters dynamically at different time intervals.

 This script builds upon the CTTC NS-3 MIMO demo, providing a framework for simulating MIMO scenarios using the 3GPP channel model from TR 38.900.
-It sets up a basic simulation environment consisting of a single gNB and multiple UEs, dynamically adjusting key parameters according to predefined time intervals.
+The simulation environment consists of a single gNB and multiple UEs, dynamically adjusting key parameters according to predefined time intervals.
+The script is generated at each timestamp using the automate_sim_with_UE.py script, with changing variables including seconds, dataRate, simTime, packetSize, and numberOfUes, sourced from output_with_UE.csv.
 The simulation adapts to varying user densities and implements downlink flows with bandwidth adjustments.
-It also generates detailed simulation results, which are saved to a file for further analysis.

 # Modification

+If you plan to modify the simulation, ensure that NS-3 is properly installed on your system.
+NS-3 is fundamental for compiling and running the simulation code.

+You can modify the simulation behavior by:

+* Editing the output_with_UE.csv file to change the simulation parameters dynamically.

+* Modifying the cttc-nr-mimo-demo-vbr-auto-ue.cc file to adjust the NS-3 simulation logic.

+* Updating the Python script (automate_sim_with_UE.py) to change how parameters are injected into the simulation.

 # Delete the pod and the docker image:
 To completely remove the NS-3 simulation pod and its associated Docker image from your system, use the following commands: